midlantica/LovelyBunchOfCoconuts/content/grifts/ban-meat.md

 ---
 title: 'Ban Meat'
-claim: 'Ban Meat'
+grift: 'Ban Meat'
-translation: 'Eat bugs and like it.'
+decode: 'Eat bugs and like it.'
 ---